citp/privacy-policy-historical/m/mi/mil/military1.com.md

-> *The following text is extracted and transformed from the military1.com privacy policy that was archived on 2014-04-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140404161522id_/http%3A//www.military1.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the military1.com privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121005507id_/http%3A//www.military1.com/privacy-policy) for the most accurate reproduction.*

 # Military1 - Privacy Policy

 This Web site is owned and operated by:

-The Praetorian Group
+Praetorian Digital
 200 Green St., Suite 200
 San Francisco, CA 94111